Celebrating the Arts 2020

-Over the 10-day Festival period, we'll be sharing videos, recordings, music and news from some of our 2020 Festival Artists on our Facebook page.
+Over the 10-day Festival period in May 2020, we shared videos, recordings, music and news from some of our 2020 Festival Artists on our Facebook page.

-During these difficult times when we are missing live performances, we'll keep connected together online, celebrating the talents of the artists due to appear at the Festival and learning more about them and their work.
+During these difficult times when we are missing live performances, we aimed to connected together online, celebrating the talents of the artists due to appear at the Festival and learning more about them and their work.

 Opening our celebrations...

 Our 10-day celebration of the arts began with an incredible memorised performance of Beethoven's Eroica Symphony by the Aurora Orchestra who, along with Nicola Benedetti, were due to open our Festival this year.
-Visit our Aurora Event page for all the details or enjoy an excerpt below.
+Enjoy an excerpt below.

 Perthshire Photographic Society were due to host an exhibition of photographic prints at St John's Shopping Centre throughout the 10-day Festival.
 Instead of their planned exhibition, they have created a special Perth Festival of the Arts online gallery, where you can enjoy a varied and stylish showcase of their members' work.
 We're grateful to all their members for sharing their talents with us and creating this diverse exhibition.